pfheatwole/thesis/source/foil_geometry.rst

 edge of the section profile; by convention the section leading edge will coincide with the origin of the airfoil coordinate system, which means no additional translations are required to position the profile.
-This conventional choice is demonstrated by the :ref:`foil_geometry:Basic model`, then relaxed by the :ref:`foil_geometry:Expanded model`.
+This conventional but inflexible choice is demonstrated by the :ref:`foil_geometry:Basic model`, then relaxed by the :ref:`foil_geometry:Expanded model`, and made convenient by the :ref:`foil_geometry:Simplified model`.

 ..
 FIXME: this paragraph feels awkward.
 What's its point?